raspberrypi/documentation/setup/monitor-connection.md

 ## HDMI Port

-The Raspberry Pi has a HDMI port which you can plug directly into a monitor or TV with an HDMI cable.
+The Raspberry Pi has an HDMI port which you can plug directly into a monitor or TV with an HDMI cable.
 This is the easiest solution; some modern monitors and TVs have HDMI ports, and some do not, but there are other options.

 ### DVI